UIUCLearningLanguageLab/LabWebsite/README.md

 Check the status of the website build by clicking on the `Actions` tab on the Github browser interface.

+Note: Add any pdfs to `/themes/foundation-theme/static/pubs`.
+Don't forget to "add" them to version-control using `git`.

 ## Automatic Deployment

 Automatic deployment on a push to Github is made possible by Github Actions.